geemus/notes/stanford_innovation_and_entrepreneurship/raw/leading_collaborative_teams.md

   4. Trasfer Barrier, where people struggle to transfer expertise/know-how/tech, caused by tacit knowledge, lack of common frame, and weak ties.

 # Module 4: Navigating Cultural Differences

+## 4.1 Cultural Differences

+* Cross-Cultural teaming allows access to different pools of expertise, spreads risk, increases globalization, and reduces time to market.
+* Global teams provide unique challenges due to distance, and cultural context.

+* Dimensions of Culture
+  * Relation to the environment - harmony vs mastery
+  * Relations among people - collective vs individual vs heirarchy
+  * Mode of activity - doing vs thinking
+  * Time - monochronic vs polychronic
+* Meaning of choice.
+In more individualist cultures, autonomy is desired, whereas in more collective cultures, heirarchical decisions are preferred to not rock the boat.
+* Some cultures have more sport oriented team ideas, whereas other cultures have more family oriented team ideas.
+* Low context cultures are very focused on what is nearest to the question at hand, whereas high context cultures look out to the surrounding context.
+* Knowing about these dimensions can be helpful to talk about differences, but we must be wary of this leading us toward stereotypes.

+* Cultural Intelligence
+  * Drive - motivation to adapt
+  * Knowledge - extent of understanding of different cultures
+  * Strategy - extent of planning/preparation
+  * Action - ability to make changes to work in different cultures

+* Nested Culture = [[[[individual action <-> pattern of interaction] <-> local context] <-> individual context] <-> cultural orientation]
+* Transferring from heterogenous cultures to homogenous is very difficult, but transfering the other way is often easier.
+* Practices are only best in particular cultural contexts.
+Co-creating new global best practices may be more effective than trying to transfer existing best practices.

+* Sources of Challenge around Power Dynamics
+  * Accessing to information, ie access to executives, expertise, customers, other workers
+  * Feeling heard, ie access to deciders
+  * Having opportunities

+* Types of Power Dynamics
+  * Contested between sites where power is balanced
+  * Shifting from current site to new site
+  * Resigned to imbalance
+  * Shared power, with care taken to distribute, intentially provide access/opportunity/etc

+## Exercises/Reflections

+* 4.1 A team is like a village.
+Different people have slightly different concerns, but we are all reliant on one another to succeed overall.
+* 4.2 Identify 1-2 dimensions of cultural intelligence that you would like to improve upon.
+  * I would like to improve my strategy and action.
+* 4.2 What are 1-2 concrete things you could do to increase your cultural intelligence?
+  * I could be more intentional about making a plan about how to navigate upcoming cultural encounters, and reflecting afterward and adjust for future encounters.
+* 4.2 What are 2-3 things you could do to help develop the cultural intelligence of the teams you are working with?
+  * I think, especially as I'm usually working remotely, that the biggest areas for focus are often around awareness and action.
+The lag of distributed meetings make it much harder to read the situation, but this can be greatly mitigated by carefully adjusting how we speak, pause, etc.
+* 4.3 Write down three “best practices” that you use in your work, ideally something that makes you and your organization more innovative.
+  * We emphasize autonomous decision making, broad information sharing, and respectful dissent/discussion.
+* 4.3 What makes these practices “best”
+  * In our highly technical context, whomever is closest to the problem is often most knowledgeable and frequently ultimately responsible, so they seem like a natural fit for decision making.
+In order to catch outlier decisions and help educate others, we then emphasize broadly sharing the decisions that have been made in autonomy.
+Finally, when there are outliers or missed insights, we expect that this will be brought to a respectful discussion that everyone can learn from.
+* 4.3 Interview someone in a vastly different culture (as much as possible) and identify how these practices might work in this context.
+In particular, in what ways might these practices not be “best” in their context?
+In what ways might they fail?
+What adaptations might make sense?
+  * I haven't done a net-new interview, but I've had many discussions about gaps and failures to draw from.
+Our push for autonomy has led to different decisions in very similar contexts, which is more costly than being able to share knowledge and resources.
+In part, I think this has been exacerbated by shortcomings in our effectiveness of recording and sharing information.
+We hope that by improving the fidelity and consistency of communications, it will be more likely that these things will surface and we can discuss and come to shared conclusions.
+That being said, we have also seen a number of individuals who may have good psychological safety at the team level, but lack it at the level required to share a proposal with the whole organization.
+We hope establishing clear working rules for interacting with proposals that this may be mitigated (and that discussions will remain respectful/productive).

 # Module 5: Traversing Language Divides
 # Module 6: Practices for Leveraging Cross Boundary Teams